christian-kramer/Windows-Lock-Timer/README.md

 Example:

-`C:\Program Files\WindowsLockTimer\WindowsLockTimer.exe -t 60 -w 2 -m "Sample Text"`
+`C:\Program Files\WindowsLockTimer\WindowsLockTimer.exe -t 60 -w 2 -c 15 -m "Sample Text"`

-This will create a 60-minute timer, with a 2-minute warning that says "Sample Text".
+This will create a 60-minute timer, with a 2-minute warning that says "Sample Text", and a 15-minute cooldown where the user should go do something else.

 ## Notes